SharePoint/sp-dev-docs/docs/solution-guidance/provisioning-console-application-sample.md

 4. Download and install the PnP Core library that is available as a NuGet package here: [OfficeDevPnP.Core packages](https://www.nuget.org/profiles/officedevpnp).

+	> [!NOTE]
-	**Note:**  There are two versions of the core library.
+	> There are two versions of the core library.
 One version is the **OfficeDevPnP.Core** library, which targets SharePoint Online and Office 365.
 The second version is **OfficeDevPnP.Core (on-premises)**, which targets SharePoint 2013 on-premises.
 Here is a screenshot of the available options.

 	![Two core library download choices](media/provisioning-console-application-sample/5b1adb8d-52e5-4c67-8792-6ef0ae41d655.png)